albnc/TrafficSimulationModels/README.md

 I coded a program to extract the full information about vehicles from file TSD (below version 6.1) and TS0 (version 6.2 and upper), derived from Sudheer Dhulipala [2012] thesis, Faculty of the Virginia Polytechnic Institute. <[Thesis](https://vtechworks.lib.vt.edu/handle/10919/33426)>

-The program on C++ and a version in Python is coming.
+The program was coded in C++.
+The Python version is coming.